 Beneficiaries Government - National and Subnational (Sovereign DRFI) Homeowners and SMEs (Property Catastrophe Risk Insurance) Agricultural Producers and Herders (Agricultural Insurance) Low Income Population (Social Protection) Deliver Funds to Beneficiaries The Government of Mexico established a postĐdisaster loss reporting mechanism managed by FONDEN.
 Affected states can therefore access timely payments from the Natural Disaster Fund (FONDEN), reducing timeĐ consuming coordination problems.
 In the Cook Islands, the establishment of the Disaster Emergency Trust Fund has served to reduce delays in emergency response.
 As a PPP the Turkish Catastrophe Insurance Pool relies on the domestic insurance market for the distribution and claims settlement.
-Distribution in the Moroccan multiDperil crop insurance program takes place either by linkage to loans made by Crédit Agricole or by direct marketing of MAMDA, the sole provider of agriculture insurance in the country, structured as a mutual.
+Distribution in the Moroccan multiDepril crop insurance program takes place either by linkage to loans made by Crédit Agricole or by direct marketing of MAMDA, the sole provider of agriculture insurance in the country, structured as a mutual.
 The national crop insurance program in India uses GPS enabled mobile phones and video recording technology to enhance crop cutting experiments, improving the accuracy of claims assessments while reducing fraudulent claims.
 Claims settlement takes place through direct payment to bank accounts.
-HARITA was launched in Ethiopia in 2007 as a pilot program to address the needs of small&scale farmers through drought insurance, credit, and risk reduction, allowing farmers to pay for insurance through labor, an idea based on "food&for&work" programs.
+HARITA was launched in Ethiopia in 2007 as a pilot program to address the needs of smallĐscale farmers through drought insurance, credit, and risk reduction, allowing farmers to pay for insurance through labor, an idea based on "foodĐforĐwork" programs.
 MiCRO's coverage in Haiti is bundled with loans from Fonkoze, the country's largest microfinance institution.
 Linkages to DRM Mexico's natural disaster fund FONDEN has evolved to include financial accounts to finance investment in risk reduction.
-It promotes informed decision by requiring states to complete a risk assessment (including development of a risk atlas) before being eligible for financing for risk mitigation projects After setting up the TCIP, the Government of Turkey legally abolished its obligation to fund the reconstruction of residential dwellings following earthquakes, strengthened building construction codes, and enhanced supervision thereof.
-Members of PSNP households must participate in productive activities that will build more resilient livelihoods, such as rehabilitating land and water resources and developing community infrastructure, including rural road
+It promotes informed decision by requiring states to complete a risk assessment (including development of a risk atlas) before being eligible for financing for risk mitigation projects Members of PSNP households must participate in productive activities that will build more resilient livelihoods, such as rehabilitating land and water resources and developing community infrastructure, including rural road